SamiFy/dash-CtiroenXM/README.md

 - [ ] Hardware: Add Relay for power
 - [ ] Hardware: Wire up USB sound to amplifier
 - [ ] Hardware: Wire up USB microphone

+## Cameras

+A rear camera is necessary for parking especially in NRW.
+A PAL video camera is technically the most straight forward and cheapest approach.
+However the quality is quite ass and I have very limited access to camera image.
+However, the analog camera is easiest to install with the current long distance needed.

+### Servaillance

+#### General

+A single reverse camera is not enough for a complete sentry mode.
+At least 4 camera should be positioned in all directions for a full coverage.
+A GoPro-like quality won't be nessisary, as it will increase the complexity, price and powerdraw significantly with very rare use cases.
+Best approach seems to be ESP EYE cameras, AKA OV5680 or whatever cameras with an ESP32 each.
+This will allow easy control and seperation, low cost, and the ESP32 nodes could serve other purposes as well having two cores and some pins.

+This setup will allow a complete dash cam experience, as well as live outside monitoring in sentry mode.

+Only unanswered challange would be data transmission.
+WiFi should be tested more thoroughly, though it still should be better using a more rubost wired transmission.

+#### ESP CAM over WiFi

+USB should be considered, with a theoretical speed of 12MBit/s.
+UDP can theoretically reach up to 100Mbps bit realistically max out around 20Mbps, which is still better than USB, and requires no cables.

+As planned before, ESP32 nodes in the car will communicate over ESP-NOW.
+So low power and instant low bit rate communication for commands and sensor readings.

+At the same time, a single ESP32 Cam could be able to run human detection and decide when to record or broadcast the live video to the interior, depending on wether I'm inside or not.
+Alternatively, a motion sensor can be paired with the camera module, allowing for more reliable, efficient, and easy to implement presence detection.

+Note: Home Assistant could be used to receive video stream.

+#### OV5460 over usb

+Technically it should be possible to serialize OV5460 stream over USB 2.0 to achieve a much smoother video.
+However a ready to buy solution, while also being cheap and or easy to implement has no been found yet.

 # Getting Started